Amata Coleman Radewagen: 2014 election

 Radewagen ran for American Samoa's at-large congressional district in the 2014 elections.
-She defeated the Democratic incumbent Delegate Eni Faleomavaega, 42% to 31%; former Democratic Governor Togiola Tulafono finished third at 11% in the nine-way contest.
+She defeated the Democratic incumbent Delegate Eni Faleomavaega, 42% to 31%; former Democratic governor Togiola Tulafono finished third at 11% in the nine-way contest.

 2016 election

 Radewagen was re-elected in 2016, receiving the highest number of votes in American Samoa history for any elective office, winning 75.4% of the vote cast.

 Tenure

 Radewagen assumed office on January 3, 2015.
-Upon taking office, she became the Republican Party's highest-ranking Asian Pacific federal officeholder in the United States.
+Upon taking office, she became the Republican Party's highest-ranking Asian-Pacific federal officeholder in the United States.

-Radewagen has a bipartisan track record, ranked the 28th and 14th most bipartisan Representative in the 114th and 115th United States Congresses, respectively, by The Lugar Center and McCourt School of Public Policy's Bipartisan Index.
+Radewagen has a bipartisan track record.
+She was ranked the 28th and 14th most bipartisan Representative in the 114th and 115th United States Congresses, respectively, by The Lugar Center and McCourt School of Public Policy's Bipartisan Index.